Grants Program Frequently Asked Questions

 In communities with limited parks and park amenities, museums, visitor centers, recreation centers, and theaters with indoor and outdoor spaces can emerge as alternatives.
 These facilities should be instrumental in providing access to communal gatherings, educational opportunities, and activities that enhance health and well-being, particularly where suitable outdoor environments are absent.

-Through the Arts in California Parks Grants Program, California State Parks and its partners aim to support California Native American tribes, artists, and communities in creating artwork that offers perspective on our past and present and helps us imagine our potential.
+Through the Arts in California Parks grants program, California State Parks and its partners aim to support California Native American tribes, artists, and communities in creating artwork that offers perspective on our past and present and helps us imagine our potential.

 Where can I find the proposal scoresheets?

-Scoresheets are available as PDFs as outlined below and via the Grants Program Resource Hub.
+Scoresheets are available as PDFs as outlined below and via the grants program Resource Hub.

 - Full Application Scoresheets